-The Update Installation Cleanup utility is invoked from the SysMan Menu (/usr/sbin/sysman) by selecting the following items:

-- 1. Software branch

-- 2. Installation branch

-- Cleanup after an OS update (updadmin) task 3.

-The utility is also available from the CDE front panel by selecting Software Management from the SysMan Applications icon.
+- From the SysMan Menu (/usr/sbin/sysman), select the following: - 1.
+Software branch - 2.
+Installation branch - 3.
+Cleanup after an OS update (updadmin) task - From the CDE front panel, select Software Management from the SysMan Applications icon.
 Use the online help provided with the graphical user interface if you need more information.

-From the command line, the Update Installation Cleanup utility is invoked by entering /usr/sbin/updadmin.
-Refer to the updadmin(8) reference page for more information.
+• From the command line, enter /usr/sbin/updadmin.
+See updadmin(8) for more information.